RobTillaart/Adler/README.md

 ## Description

-This library provides an Adler32 checksum of a data array.
+This library provides an Adler32 checksum of a data block, typical an array of bytes.
-Furthermore since 0.2.0 an experimental Adler16 implementation is added.
+Since 0.2.0 the library also supports an experimental Adler16 implementation.
-This one is often faster as it uses a smaller checksum than the Adler32.
+This Adler16 is often faster as it uses a smaller checksum than the Adler32.
-The price is that Adler16 is less sensitive than the Adler32.
+The price is that Adler16 is less sensitive than Adler32 as less possible checksums are possible.
 Still it will have its niches where it will be useful.

 0.2.0 is a breaking change, file names have been changed to be more